efrec/efrec/README.md

 #### About Me

 I'm @efrec.
-I work in IT as a sysadmin and newb SRE.
+I work in IT as a sysadmin.
 Formerly physics and occasional dev.